facebook pixel

 The modern workplace often glorifies being perpetually overworked, but this trend fosters toxic environments.
 In particular, managers frequently overload teams with unreasonable workloads and absurdly tight deadlines.
 Leadership then reinforces these unrealistic expectations by encouraging employees to stay extremely late, not take vacations, and be available 24/7.

-When overwork gets normalized, it pressures everyone to maintain an unsustainable pace.
+When overwork gets normalised, it pressures everyone to maintain an unsustainable pace.
 The employee gets burned out and their health suffers, from high blood pressure to decreased immunity.
 Pushback gets framed as a weakness, discouraging any restorative balance.
-Interestingly, research shows overworked employees produce lower quality work and higher rates of errors over time.
+Interestingly, research shows that overworked employees produce lower-quality work and higher rates of errors over time.
 But irrational demands stay unchecked.

 All this signals serious toxicity in workplace culture – valuing capital over people.
 Without intervening support systems, even dedicated employees reach breaking points.
 By setting practical expectations and boundaries, leadership can disrupt toxic patterns of overexertion.
 Alleviating constant pressure to do the impossible fosters healthier, more creative workplaces.